iPad 2nd Gen Screens

 Choose your model of iPad 2nd Gen:

-iPad 2 Screen
+iPad 2 Screen Digitizer Assembly

-This assembly includes the glass touch panel portion of the display digitizer screen, a blank home button, and adhesive.
+Replace a screen compatible with iPad 2.
+Includes the glass touch panel portion of the display digitizer screen, a blank home button, and adhesive.

 iPad 2 LCD

-iPad 2 Digitizer Front Panel
+iPad 2 Screen Digitizer

 As the second device in the iPad line, the iPad 2 gained a faster dual core A5 processor, a lighter build structure, and was the first iPad to feature VGA front-facing and 720p rear-facing cameras designed for FaceTime video calling.
 The second generation iPad device has a 9.7” touchscreen display with 1024x768 pixel resolution and 132 ppi, and is equipped with either 16, 32, or 64GB of solid-state memory for program and data management.